statechannels/statechannels/packages/rps/packages/server/readme.md

 - Point to the same local Ganache server.
 Configure your `.env.*.local` files accordingly.
 - Point to the same contract addresses on Ganache.
 For now, run something like `cp ../wallet/build/contracts/* build/contracts/` after deploying the contracts from the wallet.
 - The server relies on transpiled wallet code.
 If there are transpile errors when building the server, try transpiling the wallet package by running `npx tsc` in `packages/wallet`.
   Another option is to leave `npx tsc --watch` running in `packages/wallet` to ensure that the transpiled project is always up to date.
+- Start the firebase relay: `yarn firebase-relay:start:dev`

 You will also need to make sure that the server's address has funds.
 You can find the server address in [constants.ts](https://github.com/magmo/node-bot/blob/master/src/constants.ts)